duckebosh/windowsgds/README.md

+# Windows Guides

-# The x10 Windows Project
+# Windows Downloads
 I'm posting new direct (microsoft.com) links all the time for windows 10 downloads.
 (These are completely legal)
 ### English only ###